christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 ## Image Processing Techniques
 There are many Image Processing Techniques we can perform, just by mastering Convolutional Neural Networks basics, before gradually embracing different levels of complexity.
 We can cite for instance:

-✔ Image Enhancement: to improve image quality by reducing blur or adjusting standard parameters such as brightness, contrast, and sharpness, ✔ Image Restoration: to restore degraded images (antique black and white photos for eg.) using methods like inverse filtering, 🎞
+- ✔ Image Enhancement: to improve image quality by reducing blur or adjusting standard parameters such as brightness, contrast, and sharpness,
+- ✔ Image Restoration: to restore degraded images (antique black and white photos for eg.) using methods like inverse filtering, 🎞
-✔ Image Segmentation: to divide an image into "semantic/meaningful" parts according to the pixel disrtibution, using techniques like thresholding and edge detection, (eg. self-driving cars)
+- ✔ Image Segmentation: to divide an image into "semantic/meaningful" parts according to the pixel disrtibution, using techniques like thresholding and edge detection, (eg. self-driving cars),
-✔ Image Compression: to reduce the file size through lossy or lossless methods, ✔ Image Generation: it used GANs (Generative Adversarial Networks) to create new image or enhance existing ones, ✔ Morphological Processing: Alter image structures based on shape.
+- ✔ Image Compression: to reduce the file size through lossy or lossless methods,
+- ✔ Image Generation: it used GANs (Generative Adversarial Networks) to create new image or enhance existing ones,
+- ✔ Morphological Processing: Alter image structures based on shape.